Living in Chesapeake, VA

 Homes for Sale in Chesapeake

 Chesapeake real estate runs the gamut from cozy starter homes to grand estates.
-You’ll find condos, townhomes, apartments and 55+ and single-family-home communities of all price ranges.
+You’ll find condos, townhomes, apartments, and single-family-home communities of all price ranges.
 If you are looking for a brand new home, Chesapeake offers many new construction communities.
 Chesapeake also has a large inventory of waterfront homes or houses with access to the water.
 If you desire more land, Chesapeake offers communities with acreage, as well as farms.

 Chesapeake: Where Urban and Rural Lifestyles Co-Exist

 Chesapeake is a city full of small, well-established neighborhoods.
 Easy access to all types of outdoor activities, an active music scene, and lots of cultural events are what give it a very welcoming feel.
 Where else could you find a bakery that has an attached petting zoo?
 At Bergey's Breadbasket, you can enjoy some strawberry pie and spend some time playing with a baby goat!
 Golfers will also feel right at home in Chesapeake, with its selection of golf courses and communities.